rerrl/sat-tracker-in-rust/README.md

 **Common Issue:** The Tauri window may open blank initially while Vite finishes compiling.
 Simply right-click in the window and select "Reload" to refresh the page and the app will load properly.
 This is normal Tauri development behavior.

-- TODO: update insights and metrics now that we have different fee table
 - TODO: better selected events
 - TODO: better edit events/add events